Kern River: History

 Gold was discovered along the upper river in 1853.
 The snowmelt that fed the river resulted in periodic torrential flooding in Bakersfield until the construction of the Isabella Dam in the 1950s.
 These floods would periodically change the channel of the river.
 Since the establishment of Kern County in 1866 the main channel has flowed through what is the main part of downtown Bakersfield along Truxtun Avenue and again made a south turn along what is Old River Road.
 Many of the irrigation canals that flow in a southerly direction from the river follow the old channels of the Kern River, especially the canal that flows along Old River Road.
 The irrigated region of the Central Valley near the river supports the cultivation of alfalfa, carrots, fruit, and cotton, cattle grazing, and many other year-round crops.
 In 1987 the United States Congress designated 151 mile of the Kern's North (Main) Fork and South Fork as a National Wild and Scenic River.

 The Great 1857 Fort Tejon earthquake on January 9, 1857, with an estimated magnitude of 7.9 on the San Andreas Fault was strong enough to temporarily switch the direction of the flow of the Kern River.
 Fish in the now dry Tulare Lake were left stranded on the shores.

 The Buena Vista Lake basin is an arid area and the Kern River is the only significant water supply.
 Ongoing conflicts between urban and agricultural interests complicate management decisions, in recent years owing to the expiration of some long-term contractual agreements.

-Exacerbating the problem, ongoing dam safety problems at Isabella Dam have led to reduced water storage there while repairs are made.